unik-name/help-unikname/docs/3-unikname-connect/howto-install-uns-cli.md

 # How to install the Command Line Interface (CLI)

 The <brand name="uns"/> Command Line Interface (CLI) is a powerful tool allowing you to manage your @uniknames and to interact directly with the <brand name="uns"/> blockchain.
-This Command Line Interface tool is required to setup a Unikname business account.
+This Command Line Interface tool is required to setup a Unikname-Connect Account.

 Choose the download that suits your operating system: